gbroder24/body-and-mind/README.md

 ### Target Audience

-The target audience of the website is to attract people of any age or gender who may have busy and stressful daily lives who want to distress, improve sleep and better understand their bodies and minds.
-It also targets people who are at beginners level or that have an interest in body and mind techniques.
+The target audience of the website is to attract people of any age or gender who may have busy and stressful daily lives who want to de-stress, improve sleep and better understand their bodies and minds.
+It also targets people who are at beginner's level or that have an interest in body and mind techniques.

 ### User Stories